 For example, many suppliers stock their materials in a sludge (or paste) or pelletized form, which will generate less dust in your facility if you choose to use these alternatives.

 In processes where dust is likely to be generated in large volumes – for example, drying bulk materials, material tipping or transport, and mixing dry materials – it’s important to prevent it as much as you can as early as you can.
-So the best way to reduce such a huge amount of dust is using the best large room air purifiers.
+So the best way to reduce such a huge amount of dust is using the best large room air purifier.

 If you can’t find reduced-dust alternatives for the materials you use, you may be able to convert some of your systems to ‘wet processes’ that generally generate lower dust volumes.
 This means expensive extra PPE (personal protective equipment) won’t be required for your workers.